MASTERAMARJEET/webD-guide/2022-07-22-meeting-notes.md

 - node and yarn installed?
 - template project setup
-- run `yarn install` to install dependencies.
+- run `npm install` to install dependencies.
-  `yarn dev` and see if it's working
+  `npm run dev` and see if it's working
 - vscode setup:

   install the following set of vscode extensions